neelsmith/tabulae/docs/index.md

 ---
-title: Tabulae
+title: A junk file
 layout: page
 ---

-# Tabulae
+# Github pages

-Junk page
+Junk page that should display in any theme set in `_config.yml`.